yosbeltl/vbus-collector/README.md

 ```

 Get the connected usb devices, identify the vbus adapter and make sure the
-_00-resol-vbus-usb.rules_ file contains uses the correct vid and pid
+_00-resol-vbus-usb.rules_ file contains the correct vid and pid
 ```
 $ lsusb
   Bus 001 Device 011: ID 1fef:2018